 The C. O. Brown House in downtown Tucson is now dwarfed by the new concrete-and-steel buildings that have sprung up on either side of it in recent years.
 But how long, exactly, has this tenacious adobe house been hanging on to the middle of its block on Broadway?
 Homer Thiel takes a look under the floorboards to tell the story.

 Previously, people thought these rooms might date to the 1840s.
-The beams holding up the roof had been cored by the University of Arizona Laboratory of Tree-Ring Research, which revealed that some beams dated to the late 1840s and some to 1879.
+The University of Arizona Laboratory of Tree-Ring Research had analyzed the beams holding up the roof, which revealed that some beams dated to the late 1840s and some to 1879.
 So was the house built in the late 1840s, with some replacement beams added in 1879?
 Or were the rooms built in 1879, re-using old beams?

 Historical records provided some context.
 In 1862 the Union Army marched from California to Tucson, pausing for a battle with Confederate forces at Picacho Peak.
 Once the Union forces occupied Tucson, Major David Fergusson had surveyor John J. Mills draft two maps, one of downtown and one of the fields to the west.
 Property owners were required to register their land, and U.S. authorities planned to take land from Confederate sympathizers.
 Two structures were shown on the downtown map in the vicinity of the Brown House.